 Sometimes called “bag and tag”, we can fold and bag each item individually (and optionally add a label with the name and/or size) to make it easier for you to pass the items out.
-Ask your Account Manager for details!
+Ask your Creative Project Manager for details!

 iBuy Best Practices

 Like most retail right now, the promotional product industry is experiencing stock and leadtime challenges.
 Simply put, items that are available one day may not be there the next.
 These stock challenges introduce an additional variable when using a pre-order platform: items that were selected for ordering may not be available once the ordering window is over.

 Here are some tips and best practices for running a successful iBuy.
 Note that even if all suggestions are followed, stock challenges may still be encountered.